OsaidHamza7/ENCS4310-DSP-Project/README.md

+# Voice-Frequency Encoder and Decoder for English Alphabet

+## Introduction
+This project is an innovative approach to encode and decode English alphabet characters using voice-frequency signals.
+It is a two-phase project that includes a user-friendly graphical interface for both encoding and decoding processes.

+## Technologies
+- **Programming Language**: Python
+- **Libraries/Frameworks**: numpy,tkinter,scipy,sounddevice,matplotlib

 ## Usage
 This application allows users to encode and decode English strings using voice frequencies.
 Follow the steps below to use the application: